This company wants to disrupt the $90B paper industry with books made of stone

 The hardcover notebooks, which cost $24.95 each, feel much like ones you might get from a competing brand, like Moleskine or Baron Fig, but the pages are also waterproof and tear-resistant.
 They are also fully recyclable, biodegradable, and carbon neutral, manufactured through a process in which stone—otherwise known as calcium carbonate—is ground up.
 In this state, stone is actually a very malleable and versatile material.
 It is commonly used in toothpaste, makeup, and pharmaceuticals.

 Karst’s founders, Jon Tse and Kevin Garcia, first came across the idea of stone paper back in 2016, on a vacation to Taiwan.
 A Taiwanese factory had originally set out to create paper made out of stone for food packaging because the material had all the functionality of regular wood pulp paper, but it also happened to be waterproof.
-It dawned on Tse and Garcia that stone paper could serve as an alternative to traditional wood pulp paper.

-“We thought, ‘Why is the world killing trees and causing so much damage to the environment to make traditional pulp paper, when we can use a superior, safer, and more sustainable alternative in stone paper?'”
-Tse says.

 Three years ago, stone paper was completely new—and the factory was using it largely for industrial products.
 There were certainly no consumer paper products made from stone.
-Tse and Garcia decided they had an opportunity to bring stone paper stationery to the market.
+It dawned on Tse and Garcia that stone paper could serve as an alternative to traditional wood pulp paper.
 “It quickly dawned on us that we should be the ones who could trail blaze,” Tse says.

-The world is in the grips of a deforestation crisis.
 Many industries rely on wood to make everything from furniture to toilet paper to cardboard boxes.
 The problem is that trees take decades to mature, which means that when you fell a tree, you cannot quickly replace it.
 Most American paper products come from Canadian forests.
 Between 1996 and 2015, more than 28 million acres of these forests were logged, an area the size of Ohio.
 More than 90% of this logging was done by clearcutting, which removes nearly all the trees from the area.
 It will take more than a century for this land to return to its pre-logging condition.

-This is a serious problem, in part because trees consume carbon from the atmosphere.
 Canadian forests contain at least 12% of the world’s carbon in its plants and soils, removing the greenhouse gas equivalent of 24 million passenger vehicles.
 But as we tear down these trees, less and less of this carbon dioxide is getting pulled out of the atmosphere.

 The Natural Defense Council recently issued a report saying that tissue companies—which make toilet paper, paper towels, and tissue—are driving the degradation of forests around the world.
 The paper industry also has a role to play in this destruction.
-Even though humans are increasingly more digitally focused, suggesting we need fewer physical newspapers and notebooks, McKinsey found that the paper products industry is still growing at a rate of 1% per year.
+Even though humans are increasingly more digitally focused, McKinsey found that the paper products industry is still growing at a rate of 1% per year.

 The Environmental Protection Agency says that paper and paperboard were recycled at a rate of about 63% in 2013, which is the most recent data.
-But while it is possible to recycle paper, the material degrades with every round of recycling, which is why many companies don’t choose to use recycled paper.
+The material degrades with every round of recycling, which is why many companies don’t choose to use recycled paper.
 In 2011, for instance, only 37% of fiber used to make new paper products in the United States came from recycled sources.
 And often, manufacturers mix recycled paper with new wood pulp to increase the quality of the finished product.

 Given how new the concept of stone paper is, Tse and Garcia realized that they needed to create products that looked and felt identical to existing paper products in the market. “[W]e know that in order to make people want to try stone paper, we had to make the products beautiful,” Tse says.